 Jeffrey S. Gross has dedicated his practice to representing and helping Pennsylvania’s injured workers.
 He has been recognized in Super Lawyers each consecutive year since 2004, concentrating in Workers’ Compensation.
 Read Full Bio »

-Sometimes we must defend against challenges alleging that someone should no longer receive workers' compensation benefits, even though he or she is clearly reliant on them to get by.
+Sometimes we must defend against challenges alleging that someone should no longer receive Workers’ Compensation benefits, even though he or she is clearly reliant on them to get by.
 If this occurs, it is vital to have an experienced attorney on your side.
-At our firm, we understand what medical proof you will need to ensure your benefits continue until you truly no longer need them, and we will always be available to answer any questions you might have.
+At Gross & Kenny, LLP, we understand what medical proof you will need to ensure your benefits continue until you truly no longer need them, and we will always be available to answer any questions you may have.

 The COVID-19 pandemic has changed our way of life in the US for more than a year.
 However, workers’ compensation claims in Philadelphia have largely been unaffected by the pandemic, and all hearings, mediations, and depositions are being conducted remotely by Business Skype and Microsoft Teams.
 The attorneys at Gross & Kenny, LLP have continued to help clients with their workers’ compensation claims in this area.